orionrobots/orionrobots.github.io/content/wiki/power_sources.md

 ## The future, and the Fuel Cell

-The next big thing in power storage and generation is the [Fuel Cell](/wiki/fuel_cell.html "Fuel Cell").
+The next big thing in power storage and generation is the [Fuel/wiki/fuel_cell.html Cell](/wiki/fuel_cell.html "Fuel Cell").
 There are already buses in London operating on the technology.
 In Japan - Toshiba have developed one such cell for use in mobile phones.